AvaAvarai/Villageworks/README.md

 # Villageworks

 Villageworks is an in-dev civilization management game where you create and manage a network of thriving settlements built in Lua using LÖVE.
+Current version: 0.1.2.

 ## Demo Video